 Sign up for Flicks updates

-JA Bayona (A Monster Calls, Jurassic Park: Fallen Kingdom) will direct the first two episodes and also serve as executive producer, alongside his partner Belén Atienza.
+JA Bayona (A Monster Calls, Jurassic World: Fallen Kingdom) will direct the first two episodes and also serve as executive producer, alongside his partner Belén Atienza.
 Other executive producers include Lindsey Weber (10 Cloverfield Lane), Bruce Richmond (Game of Thrones), Gene Kelly (Boardwalk Empire), Sharon Tal Yguado, Gennifer Hutchison (Breaking Bad), Jason Cahill (The Sopranos), and Justin Doble (Stranger Things).